PetitPrinc3/PIpod-Nano/README.md

 - Add a battery indicator on the screen
 - Find a way to add a wake up function to the shutdown button
 ```

+## Thanks

+Many thanks to :
+ - The pimonori and mopidy community
+ - The pimonori staff
+ - The open source world